-Balance Billing: Sometimes referred to as extra billing, is the practice of a healthcare provider billing a patient for the difference between what the patient's health insurance chooses to reimburse and what the provider chooses to charge.
+Balance Billing: Sometimes referred to as extra billing, this is the practice of a healthcare provider billing a patient for the difference between what the patient's health insurance chooses to reimburse and what the provider chooses to charge.
+In-network providers cannot balance bill members.